Communication, Media and Advertising MA/Postgraduate Diploma

 At least a good second-class honours degree in any discipline, though a Social Science degree would be particularly relevant, from an institution recognised by the University.
 Applicants who do not have a first degree, but who can demonstrate other relevant qualifications and/or experience may also be considered.
 You may be invited to submit an entry assignment in support of your application.

-These are the total course fees.
+These are the total course fees for both the MA and the Postgraduate Diploma.
 Please note that the fees for our distance learning programmes are based on where you will be residing in the world during your studies.

 October 2013, January 2014, April 2014 and July 2014